Darren Kiely Fan Guide

 Check current availability and pricing on StubHub:

-Get Ready to Electrify Belfast: Darren Kiely Takes Over the Telegraph Building!
+Get Ready to Be Electrified: Darren Kiely Takes Over Belfast's Telegraph Building!

 Telegraph Building Belfast: The Perfect Setting